+On the other hand, the performance of these models does \emph{not} notably improve with an increased number of tokens.
+We propose two hypotheses in this paper: (1) The ``context rot'' problem~\cite{contextrot} becomes more pronounced as agents operate for extended periods (resulting in increased context).
+(2) The complexity of compiler bugs makes it increasingly infeasible to resolve the remaining issues within a reasonable token limit.

+\smalltitle{Cost and overhead} Fixing LLVM issues necessitates more cost and runtime overhead compared with common software issues in \swev (\Cref{tab:mswe-results}).
+The average overhead (\Cref{tab:cost-overhead}) for resolving an issue using the four frontier models with \mswe is 14.1 minutes, ranging from 7.1 to 18.1 minutes.
+While \ouragent requires an additional 4.8 minutes on average, this overhead remains practical.
+Additionally, the costs for both agents are highly affordable (maximum \$6/issue); for their best-performing models, the cost is as low as \$0.1 and \$0.6 per issue, respectively.
+We also observe that \ouragent typically engages in more rounds of reasoning and information gathering, while requiring fewer \lstcode{test} calls compared to \mswe.
+This suggests that our design enables models to make more informed and efficient decisions.
+Our agent is as cache-friendly as \mswe, enabling it to fully leverage the token budget.

 \smalltitle{Common LLM failures} We group failures by LLMs in \Cref{fig:failure-distribution}.
-GPT 4o typically fails due to context limitation (\code{CtxtLimit}), because the model frequently calls tools such as \lstcode{read} to understand the issue, whose output is long, exceeding the context window (64K tokens).
-The four frontier models rarely have such failures possibly due to their stronger understanding capability.
+GPT 4o typically fails due to context limitation (\code{CtxtLimit}): it frequently calls tools such as \lstcode{read} whose output is long, exceeding the 64K-token context window.
+The four frontier models rarely have such failures, possibly due to their stronger understanding capability.
 Instead, their failure symptoms vary depending on the underlying agent.
-For \ouragent, the majority failures are \code{TokenLimit} and \code{ToolLimit}, i.e., reaching the limit of token budget (5M tokens) or tool budget (25 \lstcode{edit}s or 25 \lstcode{test}s).
+For \ouragent, the majority of failures are \code{TokenLimit} and \code{ToolLimit}, i.e., reaching the limit of the token budget (5M tokens) or tool budget (25 \lstcode{edit}s or 25 \lstcode{test}s).
 If given a larger budget, we expect \ouragent to continue executing.
-Although \code{TokenLimit} and \code{ToolLimit} occupy nearly a half as well, a large number of \mswe failures are \code{ProactiveExit}---it proactively exits the repair process, declaring that it cannot fix the issue.
-There are cases where \mswe ruins the LLVM repository (\code{RuinLLVM}), leading to crashes during patch validation; such failures do not happen to \ouragent.
+Although \code{TokenLimit} and \code{ToolLimit} account for nearly half as well, a large number of \mswe failures are \code{ProactiveExit} where the agent proactively exits the repair process, declaring that it cannot fix the issue.
+There are cases where \mswe corrupts the LLVM repository (\code{RuinLLVM}), leading to crashes during patch validation; such failures do not occur with \ouragent.
 Post validation failures (\code{PostValError}) take up to 12\%.
 Two bugs in \ouragent caused several \code{ImplError}s.
-We did not observe any \code{RoundLimit} errors from exceeding the 500-round chat budget.
+We did not observe \code{RoundLimit} errors.